-The 1 and 1 keys are used to adjust each digit, which is then confirmed with the 2 key.
+The n and keys are used to adjust each digit, which is then confirmed with the key.
 Once the 4th digit has been confirmed with this key, the menus at the security level concerned become accessible for one hour.

 5 Installation